Robel-shewan/React-Design-component/README.md

 #React Design Patterns

-This project Design for the purpose of software component design seminar Project , and this projects show different types of design patterns.
+This project we are Design for the purpose of software component design seminar Project , and this projects show different types of design patterns.